 Whether at the beginning of a project, middle, or end, always ask your questions.
 Many times, certain design elements fall through the cracks.
 Then other times, questions won’t strike you until you’re knee-deep into a design.

-And you may even feel like an idiot by asking basic design questions late in the design process.
+You may even feel like an idiot by asking basic design questions late in the design process.
 But who cares.
 It’s better to catch ALL issues in the design phase versus later down the road.

 #15 Admit your mistakes